When Cedric Taylor started swimming seriously at 11 years old, he never thought about being a role model. He just liked to swim.

 Like most young swimmers, Taylor's ultimate goal is to make the Olympic team.
 Unlike most of his peers, though, Taylor might just do it, said Burkot.

 "Cedric could be as good as Cedric ultimately decides he wants to be," said Burkot.
 "Nobody can make that decision for him.
-I can put pressure on him and his mom and dad and friends can do the same, but Cedric is the one who has to step up to the plate.
 He can be as good as they come."